Skip to main content

 The Indianapolis Speedway was originally paved with bricks to reduce dust, but the scores of other speedways that sprang up in its wake just before and after World War I used wooden surfaces, called board tracks.
 They were especially popular in the Midwest and on the West Coast.

 From the first, racing has been an exorbitantly expensive undertaking, and track racing around the country was curtailed during the Great Depression.
 With the nation’s businesses in terrible straits, a popular form of racing developed in Los Angeles.
 As if in a Frank Capra movie, the little guy responded in his own little way to a great big crisis, and the result was midget racing.
 Half as long as a J-Duesenberg and only slightly bigger than a bread box, a midget race car had a wheelbase of about seventy inches and a weight, including its driver, of not more than eleven hundred pounds.
-Until the mid-thirties the cars had all sorts of power plants, from motorboat engines to a Duesenberg Eight cut in half.
+Until the mid-thirties, the cars had all sorts of power plants, from motorboat engines to a Duesenberg Eight cut in half.

-You are the best and from there on out nobody else is going to win.
-Then Joe Blow comes along and beats you.”
+You are the best and, from there on out, nobody else is going to win.
+Then, Joe Blow comes along and beats you.”

 Two young Angelenos invented the breed and first tried it out on the Loyola High School football field in 1932.
-Within a few years the Gilmore Oil Company had built the first speedway devoted to midget racing, on Fairfax Avenue in Los Angeles, and hired Fred Offenhauser to design a decent, dependable engine for the cars.
+Within a few years, the Gilmore Oil Company had built the first speedway devoted to midget racing, on Fairfax Avenue in Los Angeles, and hired Fred Offenhauser to design a decent, dependable engine for the cars.

 An “Offy” midget racer attained speeds of more than a hundred miles an hour, and the drivers were as serious as any at Indy.
 The cars were certainly as loud as big racers.
 “When we were little kids, we could hear them race at Gilmore,” recalled Carmen Schroeder, a race-parts manufacturer.
 “We lived in the Cheviot Hills and you could hear it all the way from Fairfax.
 In a way, it was advertising, because then my father started taking us over to see the midget racing on Thursday nights.”

 Midget racing was headed for new heights in attendance when the United States entered World War II, but like most other motor sports, it was suspended for the duration.
-After the war it was poised for major success and seemed like a sure thing: thirty million people went to see midget races in the 1946-47 season.
-(Forty-one men were killed in those races that year.)
+After the war, it was poised for major success and seemed like a sure thing: thirty million people went to see midget races in the 1946-47 season.
+(41 men were killed in those races that year.)
 New York City embraced the fad when a removable wooden rack was installed in the Polo Grounds, and indoor auto racing became a reality after midget races were made a regular attraction in the Kingsbridge Armory.

 But three years later the vogue was on the wane.
-Perhaps it just ran its course like any other fad, or perhaps people didn’t feel “little” as they once had.
+Perhaps, it just ran its course like any other fad, or perhaps people didn’t feel “little” as they once had.
 American racing became a niche market in the late forties as distinctive new forms found fast-growing support: stock-car racing emerged from the back roads of the South, foreign sports cars backed out of suburban garages for Sunday races in New England, and drag racing established respectable daytime hours in towns across the country.

 INDY: THE REVIVAL